42-Schlitz, Lessons From the Past

 So we have another lesson from the history of Schlitz.
 If you fail in Reliability you are in real trouble.
 The first success of Schlitz came from others’ failure in Convenience.
 Schlitz had product when others did not.
 The first failure in the 1950s also came as a result of a failure in Convenience.
 The product was not available to meet demand.
 But the most devastating failure was the last one.
 That was a failure in Reliability.
 The company delivered a very poor product to customers that had long trusted it to be consistently tasteful.
 Things like that can be unforgivable.
 In this case, the Reliability failure was fatal.

 So, good luck to the new Schlitz.
 Let’s hope it learns the lessons of its past and consistently delivers good quality beer in the future.

 By 2010 Anheuser-Busch InBev had a market share of nearly 48% of the market.
-During the ensuing 10 years, the market shifted significantly from large brewers and importers to smaller brewers and importers.
+During the ensuing 10 years, the market shifted significantly from large brewers and importers to smaller brewers and importers, especially at the high end, Performance Leader, market.
 By 2020 Anheuser Busch InBev had a market share of about 39%.